 \textit{Credibility assessment} is a process of ascertaining some level/degree of credibility to a target entity.
-Practically, credibility assessment can be formulated as~\cite{9543698}: (i) a classification problem (i.e., assigning a label from a pre-defined categories, such as a low/high level of credibility); or as (ii) ranking/scoring problem (i.e., assigning a numerical score).
+Practically, credibility assessment can be formulated as~\cite{9543698}: (i) an ordinal classification problem (i.e., assigning a label from pre-defined categories, such as a low/high level of credibility); or as (ii) a regression/scoring problem (i.e., assigning a numerical score).
 In both cases, there are no standard scales adopted yet.
-Credible Web Community Group distinguishes two kinds of credibility assessment acts~\cite{hawkeTechnologicalApproachesImproving}: \begin{enumerate} \item \textit{Making credibility decisions}, the act of deciding for oneself what to believe, which is often informal, immediate, and unconscious.
-Doing this incorrectly often leads to being misled, although it may not be practical to do it correctly at all times. \item \textit{Credibility analysis}, manually by people or automatically by machines, is gathering, organizing, and analyzing evidence to help people make credibility decisions about a particular information item.
-A credibility analysis process might produce some kind of report which might itself be called a \textit{credibility assessment} and might include a \textit{credibility score}.
+Credible Web Community Group distinguishes two kinds of credibility assessment acts~\cite{hawkeTechnologicalApproachesImproving}: \begin{enumerate} \item \textit{Making credibility decisions} is an act of \textit{adhoc} deciding for oneself what to believe, which is often informal, immediate, and unconscious.
+Doing this incorrectly often leads to being misled, although it may not be practical to do it correctly at all times. \item \textit{Credibility analysis} is an act of \textit{systematic} gathering, organizing, and analysing evidence to help people make credibility decisions about a particular information item.
+A credibility analysis process (performed manually by people or automatically by machines) might produce some kind of report which might itself be called a \textit{credibility assessment} and might include a \textit{credibility score}.
 In the following text, we will focus especially on this act. \end{enumerate}

 Consequently, a \textit{credibility signal}~\cite{hawkeTechnologicalApproachesImproving} is a small unit of information used in making a credibility assessment as an evidence.
 This can be a measurable feature of the information being assessed for credibility, or information about it (metadata), or information about entities which relate to it in various ways, such as the entity who provided it.